MetOffice/cmip6-dreq-interface/doc/Notes.md

 ```

 I only do this for modules in the current package or subpackages, not
 upwards (so the same module says `from djq.low import ...`).

-Test
+I don't understand [relative
+names](https://www.python.org/dev/peps/pep-0328/) very well, and I'm
+not sure if I should use them here as well: it has always been obscure
+to me just how `sys.path` gets set up.

+### Tests
+Test modules should live in subdirectories called `tests` but have not
-modules should always use fully-qualified names so they don't depend
+always done so.
+They always use fully-qualified names for imports so
-on where they are in the tree.
+they don't depend on where they are in the tree.

 ### Single and double quotes
 I use both `'single quotes'` and `"double quotes"` for strings (as